 Permittees are required to develop a pollution prevention plan.
 This plan details the best management practices a facility will use to ensure that the storm water from their site will not impact our surface waters.

 EPA has additional information available about the National Storm Water Program (Please note: this link will take you out of the state of South Dakota web site).
-Please contact Andrew Renner at 1-800-SD-STORM (1-800-737-8676) for information about South Dakota's Storm Water Program.
+Please contact William Marcouiller at 1-800-SD-STORM (1-800-737-8676) for information about South Dakota's Storm Water Program.

-You may obtain hard copies of the application and termination form by contacting Andrew Renner at 1-800-SD-STORM.
+You may obtain hard copies of the application and termination form by contacting William Marcouiller at 1-800-SD-STORM.
 PDF versions of the application and termination forms are also available.

 Transfer of Permit Coverage form for when ownership of a construction project or an individual lot in a larger common plan of development has been transferred to a different owner.